szager-chromium/rr/Building-And-Installing.md

 VirtualBox **does not work** at this time because it doesn't support PMU virtualization.
 It would be great if someone contributed that to the open-source project...

 Xen's PMU virtualization has [bugs](https://lists.xen.org/archives/html/xen-devel/2017-07/msg02242.html) that prevent rr from working.

+[Apparently](https://github.com/rr-debugger/rr/issues/2897#issuecomment-893349129) VMWare on MacOS Big Sur and later does not support performance counter virtualization, and therefore does not support rr.
+No other virtualization on Mac does either.

 ### Cloud virtual guests